Pharmaceutical Benefits Scheme (PBS) Safety Net

 - download and complete a Patient claim for refund Pharmaceutical Benefits Scheme (PBS) form

-- submit your completed form at a service centre or post it to the address on the form
+- submit your form at a service centre or post it to the address on the form

-PBS Safety Net family
+PBS Safety Net for families

 A family is: